1916 Summer Olympics

 The 1916 Summer Olympics (Olympische Sommerspiele 1916), officially known as the Games of the VI Olympiad (German: Spiele der VI.
-Olympiade), were scheduled to be held in Berlin, Germany, but they were cancelled due to the outbreak of World War I, the first time in their twenty-year history of the games.
+Olympiade), were scheduled to be held in Berlin, Germany, but they were cancelled due to the outbreak of World War I, the first time in the twenty-year history of the Games.
 Berlin was selected as the host city during the 14th IOC Session in Stockholm on 4 July 1912, defeating bids from Alexandria, Amsterdam, Brussels, Budapest and Cleveland.
 After the 1916 Games were cancelled, Berlin would eventually host the 1936 Summer Olympics, twenty years later.

 History

 Work on the stadium, the Deutsches Stadion ("German Stadium"), began in 1912 at what was the Grunewald Race Course.
 It was planned to seat more than 18,000 spectators.
 On 8 June 1913, the stadium was dedicated with the release of 10,000 pigeons.
 60,000 people were in attendance.

 At the outbreak of World War I in 1914, organization continued as it was not expected that the war would continue for several years.
 Eventually, though, the Games were cancelled.

 A winter sports week with speed skating, figure skating, ice hockey and Nordic skiing was planned; the concept of this week eventually gave rise to the first Winter Olympic Games in 1924.
 The central venue was to have been the Deutsches Stadion.

 If the games had been played, Finland (as the Grand Duchy of Finland) would not have been allowed to take part as an independent delegation (as it had done previously) due to Russia revoking its autonomy of participating in international sport in 1914.

 Berlin returned to Olympic bidding in 1931, when it beat Barcelona, Spain, for the right to host the 1936 Summer Olympics, the last Olympics before the outbreak of World War II.